Writing Our Own Future

 "We'll see," I smirk.
 She blushes and silently nods.

 "I should get them upstairs.
 It's about their bedtime anyway," she picks up Aleigshia's car seat.

 "Of course," I say, picking his up.
 "I can take hers as well."

 "Legolas, you don't have to carry both!
 They're…heavy…" she starts to say but allows me to take over as she sees how I carry our children in their car seats with ease.
 She smirks as she forgets how Elves can carry more weight than humans.

 I drop them off in their room on the other side of my father's chambers.
-When I see where they were staying, she was right in saying it accommodates the three of them perfectly.
+When I see where they are staying, I find she is correct in saying it accommodates the three of them perfectly.
 The room looks like a small apartment, minus the kitchen.
 There are also two separate cradles for each of the twins.
 I help Isa get them out of their seats and into their beds.

 "They really are adorable," I smile again at them…at my children.
-I vow to myself to always care and watch out for them.
+I vow to myself to always care and watch over them.